-An easement is a legal agreement that ensures that the historic and architectural qualities of a property will not be destroyed.
-In an easement, the owner voluntarily grants the responsibility to protect the historic property to Preserve Rhode Island, but does not transfer ownership.
-The owner retains all of the usual rights to the property and can sell it or will it to whomever he or she wishes.
+An easement is a binding legal agreement that protects selected historic and architectural qualities of a property, ensuring they will not be destroyed or inappropriately altered.
+In an easement, the owner voluntarily grants the responsibility to protect the historic property to Preserve Rhode Island.
+The owner retains all the usual rights to the property and can sell it or will it to whomever they wish.

 An easement with PRI provides protection in perpetuity, ensuring that subsequent owners follow its terms.

-Peace of mind knowing property will remain intact
+Peace of mind knowing the property will remain intact

 May reduce property tax

 Visit our easement portfolio for descriptions of the current easements we hold.

 Read our introductory brochure Historic Preservation Easements: Customized Protection for Your Historic Property and schedule a site visit with Preserve Rhode Island by contacting Executive Director Valerie Talmage at (401) 272-5101 ext.
 203.